zalzah00/dsai_1.4/quiz.md

 # Quiz

 ### Q1: What does the SQL SELECT statement do?
+- C. It queries data from a database.

 - A. It modifies data in a database.
 - B. It deletes data from a database.